-A. There is hereby created in the state treasury a special nonreverting fund to be known as the Virginia Solid Waste Environmental Stewardship Fund, hereafter referred to as "the Fund."
+A. There is hereby created in the state treasury a special nonreverting fund to be known as the Virginia Landfill Clean-up and Closure Fund, hereafter referred to as "the Fund."
 The Fund shall be established on the books of the Comptroller.
-All moneys collected pursuant to §10.1-1413.4 shall be paid into the state treasury and credited to the Fund.
-The Fund shall also consist of funds appropriated to it by the General Assembly and such other sums as may be made available to it from any other source, public or private, all of which shall be credited to the Fund.
+The Fund shall consist of funds appropriated to it by the General Assembly and such other sums as may be made available to it from any other source, public or private, all of which shall be credited to the Fund.
 Interest earned on moneys in the Fund shall remain in the Fund and be credited to it.
 Any moneys remaining in the Fund, including interest thereon, at the end of each fiscal year shall not revert to the general fund but shall remain in the Fund.
-Moneys in the Fund shall be used solely for the purposes found in subsection B. Expenditures and disbursements from the Fund shall be made by the State Treasurer on warrants issued by the Comptroller upon written request signed by the Director.
+Moneys in the Fund shall be used solely for the purposes described in subsection B. Expenditures and disbursements from the Fund shall be made by the State Treasurer on warrants issued by the Comptroller upon written request signed by the Director.
 This fund shall be exempt from indirect costs assessed by the Department of Accounts.

-B. The Fund shall be used by the Department for the purposes of providing grants to local governments and to political subdivisions which exist to provide solid waste management services for the proper final closure of landfills that are owned by local governments or political subdivisions, or which are located in the locality and have been abandoned in violation of this chapter, and are not equipped with liner and leachate control systems meeting the requirements of the Board's regulations.
+B. The Fund shall be used by the Department solely for the purposes of providing grants to local governments for the proper final closure of landfills that are owned by local governments, or which are located in the locality and have been abandoned in violation of this chapter, and are not equipped with liner and leachate control systems meeting the requirements of the Board's regulations.
 The Department shall prioritize landfills in need of grants pursuant to this subdivision based on the greatest threat to human health and the environment.
 Grants pursuant to this subsection shall not replace previously existing financial assurances provided to the Department.
-The Fund may also be used by the Department for personnel costs associated with the implementation of this article and for monitoring, inspections and enforcement activities pursuant to this chapter.

-C. The Director shall have the authority to access and release moneys in the Fund for purposes of this section for up to \$100,000 per grant as long as the disbursement does not exceed the balance of the Fund.
+C. The Director shall have the authority to access and release moneys in the Fund for purposes of this section for up to \$100,000 per occurrence as long as the disbursement does not exceed the balance of the Fund.
 If the Director requests a disbursement in excess of \$100,000 or an amount exceeding the current Fund balance, the disbursement shall require the written approval of the Governor.